Tuesday to Sunday 11 am – 7 pm

-The ticket office is open until 1 hour before museum closing
+the ticket office is open until 1 hour before the Museum closing

-curated by Margherita Guccione, Pippo Ciorra
+a cura di Margherita Guccione, Pippo Ciorra

 DEMOGO, Bivacco Fanton, Dolomiti (BL), 2015.
 Ph.
 Pietro Savorelli

 Apparently blasphemous, the juxtaposition of Villa Malaparte by Adalberto Libera and the new Bivouac Fanton by Demogo is at the same time a dare and an act of faith in Italian architecture.
 Capable, at the dawn of modernity, of descending like an ark on Capo Massello without losing neither its abstract character nor its vernacular and Mediterranean identity, our architecture is still capable today of landing with grace and radicalism on a mountain top in the Dolomites, maintaining an attitude of both challenge and respect.
 We reach back to Villa Malaparte to rediscover the sublime originality of the physical and cultural Italian landscape, and we place it next to the Fanton because it also is a high-impact beauty, that seeks no mimesis.
 The two buildings also record the change in time and cultures.
 In Capri, the building latches onto the rock with brutal wisdom; on the Marmarole Pass, the object is placed down lightly and with a strange sense of temporariness, that enhances the paradoxical nature of the project.